Continuing Education Activity

 Many factors can lead to impaired healing.
 The primary factors are hypoxia, bacterial colonization, ischemia, reperfusion injury, altered cellular response, and collagen synthesis defects.
-These may be the result of a systemic illness, such as diabetes, or chronic conditions, such as smoking or malnutrition.
+These may result from a systemic illness, such as diabetes, or chronic conditions, such as smoking or malnutrition.
 Local factors that can impair wound healing are pressure, tissue edema, hypoxia, infection, maceration, and dehydration.

-Bacterial biofilm, which is a slime created by a bacterial community to protect against host defenses and allow bacterial proliferation, is another inhibitory factor of wounding healing.
+Bacterial biofilm, a slime created by a bacterial community to protect against host defenses and allow bacterial proliferation, is another inhibitory factor of wound healing.
 Biofilm can produce low oxygen, low pH environment for the wound.
 This film also can create a physical barrier that prevents cellular migration and prevents antibiotic and antibody penetration.

 Clinical considerations in wound management include preventing and controlling infection and contamination, maintaining adequate moisture, treating edema, and preventing further injury.

 Wounds should be cleansed prior to closure.
 Wounds can be cleaned with either irrigation or scrubbed and irrigated with a 0.9% saline solution.
-Alternately, wounds can be scrubbed with pluronic plyols and irrigated with normal saline.
-Tap water is frequently used by patients to irrigate wounds prior to seeking out medical attention.
-The advantage is that copious amounts of irrigant can be rapidly used, however, irrigation pressure may be difficult to control.
+Alternately, wounds can be scrubbed with pluronic polyols and irrigated with normal saline.
+Tap water is frequently used by patients to irrigate wounds before seeking out medical attention.
+The advantage is that copious amounts of irrigant can be rapidly used; however, irrigation pressure may be difficult to control.
 A study by Mosacati found that infection rates for wounds irrigated with tap water were comparable to those irrigated by a 0.9% saline solution.

 Wound dressings should create a moist environment to prevent wound desiccation but allows for absorption of additional exudate.
-It should allow for airflow, prevent particulate contamination, and be impermeable to bacteria or microbiota.
+In addition, it should allow for airflow, prevent particulate contamination, and be impermeable to bacteria or microbiota.

-There are several techniques used to reconstruct or surgically repair wounds, the simplest of which is primary closure.
+Several techniques are used to reconstruct or surgically repair wounds, the simplest of which is primary closure.
 Other techniques are closure via secondary intention, negative pressure wound therapy, and grafting.

 Wound Healing Controversies and the Future